dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### New behavior

 A new set of `IReadOnly` interfaces has been added, e.g. <xref:Microsoft.EntityFrameworkCore.Metadata.IReadOnlyModel>.
-And extension methods that were previously defined for the metadata interfaces have been converted to default interface methods.
+Extension methods that were previously defined for the metadata interfaces have been converted to default interface methods.

 #### Why